morganoleary/Fine-Furnishings/README.md

 - In future features, the site's home page will contain a Google Map for the company's location.
 - In future features, an About Us page will be implemented to give the user more information about the company.
-- In future developments, the user's order confirmation will be stored in the user's 'Order History' on their individual profile, and they will have access to this from the navbar when logged in.
-This was not implemented due to time constraints on project submission.
-- In future developments of this project, I will implement Stripe Webhook handlers and email confirmations to give the user better feedback on their checkout system.
-This was not implemented due to time constraints.
 - In future features, the site will have a section for company reviews to help showcase the company's reputation and drive new users to the site.
 This would be implemented with a link to a Trustpilot review page in the footer as well.

 </details>